Mission: To provide development opportunities that empower young Edmontonians to create positive change.

 But what if I'm interested in doing something JCI isn't doing?

-Then propose a project!
+Then propose a new project!
 Think you'll have trouble doing that?
 Well, first of all we can teach you how to organize the project, plan it, and make your presentation to the Chapter.
 JCI members are always looking for new areas to get involved in and volunteer with.
 The more areas we can do successfully, the more interesting JCI membership can be.

 Doesn't all this take a lot of time?